Skip to Main Content

 Where the Ingredients Come From and Why That Drives Everything

-The editorial concept that Ducasse's team placed at the centre of ESTERRE is stated plainly: the restaurant exists as a site of encounter between earth and sea.
+ESTERRE's concept is an encounter between earth and sea.
 That framing is not decorative.
-It points directly to a sourcing philosophy in which Japanese terroir — regional produce, coastal ingredients, local agricultural character — provides the architecture of the menu, while French technique provides the grammar used to express it.
+It points directly to a sourcing philosophy in which Japanese terroir, regional produce, coastal ingredients, local agricultural character, provides the architecture of the menu, while French technique provides the grammar used to express it.

 The use of charcoal flame at ESTERRE is noted in the kitchen's own positioning as a specifically Japanese approach.
 This connects the cooking to a broader tradition in Japanese cuisine where fire management is a craft discipline in itself, and where the particular aromatics of binchō-tan or similar hardwood charcoals are treated as a flavour component rather than merely a heat source.
 Applying that logic inside a French fine dining format represents a deliberate convergence of two cooking philosophies that rarely share the same conceptual space at this price point.